Children injured when school bus crashes into trees

 GREENLAND, N.H.
-(AP) — Authorities say children were injured when their school bus veered off an interstate and crashed into trees in New Hampshire.
+(AP) — Authorities say children on a summer program field trip were injured when their school bus veered off an interstate and crashed into trees in New Hampshire.

-Officials said their school bus driver may have suffered a medical emergency in the Friday crash.
+Police said the school bus driver may have suffered a medical emergency in the Friday crash in Greenland.

-The Portsmouth Herald reports Fire Lt.
-Brian Ryll said Friday his department took seven patients from the Greenland crash to a hospital.
-He said one of the injured was an adult with severe injuries, three patients had moderate injuries and the rest were considered minor.
+Kendra Amaral, town manager in nearby Kittery, Maine, said 11 children and two adult counselors were on board the Kittery Community Center SAFE program vehicle.
+She said there were multiple, yet non-life-threatening injuries.

-Ryll said it’s believed the bus driver suffered a medical emergency before the crash.
-The small bus with Maine license plates was white with red stripes.
-It had no school markings.
-The cab of the bus was heavily damaged.
+Police said the most seriously injured were the driver, an 18-year-old counselor and a 10-year-old student.

 Most Read Nation & World Stories